Egypt Travel Alert

 Issued by US Department of State

-The U.S. Embassy is open for all routine American Citizens’ Services by appointment.
+Unless otherwise indicated in a public announcement, the U.S. Embassy is open for all routine American Citizens Services by appointment.
 U.S. citizens needing emergency assistance do not need an appointment.
 Visit the Embassy website to check the latest changes to Embassy hours or services.
-U.S. citizens with routine phone inquiries may call the Embassy's American Citizens Services section at 2797-2301, Sunday to Thursday from 1:00 p.m. until 3:00 p.m.
+U.S. citizens with routine phone inquiries may call the Embassy's American Citizens Services section at 2797-2301, Sunday to Thursday from 9:00 p.m. until 4:00 p.m.
 For emergencies after business hours and on weekends and holidays, U.S. citizens can contact the Embassy Duty Officer via the Embassy switchboard on 2797-3300.
 The U.S. Embassy is closed on U.S. federal holidays.
 U.S. citizens in Egypt are encouraged to enroll in the Smart Traveler Enrollment Program (STEP).
 By enrolling, U.S. citizens make it easier for the Embassy to contact them in case of emergency.